College Presidents agree with Gov’s call for tuition and fee freeze

 College Presidents agree with Gov’s call for tuition and fee freezeJanuary 13th, 2017 by Mike Vasilinda

 The state’s 28 state and community college Presidents, meeting in Tallahassee, are embracing the Governor’s call to limit tuition and fees in the coming year.
 Governor Rick Scott called for a tuition freeze and for the first time, a freeze on fee increases, which are often tied to specific needs such as health care.
-Daytona Beach State College President Thomas Labasso says the freeze helps fulfill the colleges mission of an education for all.
+Daytona Beach State College President Thomas LoBasso says the freeze helps fulfill the colleges mission of an education for all.

 “Access is not just for an admissions policy it’s also can I forward to go, so we support an affordable higher education opportunity for citizens of our state” says Labasso.